World of Music, Arts and Dance: Previous and other UK locations

-There was a folk & blues WOMAD event in 1988 & 1989 at the South Hill Park Arts Centre in Bracknell.
-(A recording of one of the artists from the event in 1988 was later released on CD).

-1989 to 1997 WOMAD weekender events were held in Morecambe Bay, Lancashire so that the brand weren't accused of being "southern-centric".

-1989 also saw an event on the Isle of Guernsey.

-1990-2006 The Rivermead Centre (and later Little John's Farm), Reading, Berkshire was the permanent WOMAD UK festival home before the festival moved to its current home in Wiltshire due to needing to expand, by the time the festival had expanded and needed to move there were three stages: The Open Air, Siam and Village.
-(Recordings exist from several of the events).
-1988 saw the Siam Tent first introduced.
+From 1990 to 2006 The Rivermead Centre (and later Little John's Farm), Reading, Berkshire was the permanent WOMAD UK festival home before the festival moved to its next home in Wiltshire due to needing to expand.
+By the time the festival had expanded and needed to move there were three stages: The Open Air, Siam and Village.
+1988 saw the Siam Tent introduced.

+In 1991, musicians involved in WOMAD participated in the Real World Recording week at Real World Studios, which resulted in the release of several albums.
+A second recording week occurred the following year.

-1992 there was an additional event held in Derry, Northern Ireland as well as the Real World Recording Week in Box, UK (at Real World Studios).
-There were additional World Festivals in The Park events in both Bath and Brighton this year, with Bath also hosting another event the following year.
+In 1992 there was an additional event in Derry, Northern Ireland as well as the Real World Recording Week in Box, Wiltshire (at Real World Studios).
+There was an additional World Festivals in The Park Gala event in Royal Victoria Park, Bath for the 10th anniversary of WOMAD; the same venue hosted another event the following year.
+Brighton Centre also hosted a Winter event.

-The years 2003–2005 saw additional events at The Eden Project, including a special Live 8 performance (released on CD and DVD).

-2007 took place in the grounds of Charlton Park, a stately home in Wiltshire annually until 2024 (with 2020 and 2021 being canceled due to the COVID-19 pandemic).
-The arena held at least 5 main stages with a further one in the Arboretum.
-An old fashioned steam fair, global market, children's area, wellbeing section was also found on the WOMAD UK festival site.
+In 2007 the festival moved from Reading to the grounds of Charlton Park, a stately home in Wiltshire, where it was held each July until 2024 (with 2020 and 2021 being cancelled due to the COVID-19 pandemic).
+The arena held at least five main stages, with another in the Arboretum.
+An old fashioned steam fair, global market, children's area, and a wellbeing section were also found on the site.

-WOMAD Charlton Park fell on the last complete weekend in July.
 In 2019 the capacity of the festival was 40,000.

 WOMAD came to Bristol Zoo in 2011, with a subsequent event in 2012.
 A boycott of the 2012 event was called for by the Captive Animals Protection Society because of concerns that noise from the festival could affect the animals' welfare.

-2011 event (£20 adults over 15, children 3-14 £5, under 3 free):